Mediapolis, Tohlopinranta 31, Tampere, Finland

 15.00-16.00 Christian Geiger, Innovationshub Düsseldorf

-Hosted by Mr. Kari Peltola, Chairman Virtual Reality Finland ry.
+The conference day will be hosted by Mr. Kari Peltola, Chairman, Virtual Reality Finland ry.

 When: TUE 25 April 2017, 9-16